jakub1m/SchoolRadioZSZ/README.md

 ---

-Thank you for exploring **SchoolRadioPro**!
+Thank you for exploring **SchoolRadioZSZ**!
 We hope you find it useful and look forward to your contributions. 🎉